 For periods of one week or less, faculty will continue to cover the classes on a professional-courtesy basis with no additional remuneration.

-For periods longer than one week, beginning with the second week, the University will pay "overload compensation" to currently employed SACS-qualified faculty in field of study who assume part of the load and "substitute compensation" to additional faculty employed for this purpose.
+For periods longer than one week, beginning with the second week, the University will pay "overload compensation" to currently employed faculty who assume part of the load and "substitute compensation" to additional faculty employed for this purpose.